brandur/sorg/content/fragments/verified-env-vars.md

 env vars as well, and show a warning when a user tries to use one.

-I'm a huge supporter of these minor tweaks to the "old ways" of CLI design that have a disproportionate impact on improving usability.
+I'm a huge supporter of these minor tweaks to the "old ways" of CLI design that have a disproportionately positive impact on improving usability compared to the effort required to implement them.
 More information is always better.

 [code]: https://github.com/coreos/etcd/blob/e2088b8073aa4f80a9d88b134ec71b749839db5b/pkg/flags/flag.go#L110,L127